 If you've ever lived in a foreign country before and you don't speak the language, you know how valuable Google Translate can be.
 Did you know they have an app now that makes it even easier?

-- Manually typing in the phrase
+- Type in the phrase you want translated

-- Writing feature
+- The writing feature

 - Voice feature

-- Live camera feature -- the coolest feature IMO
+- Live camera feature -- the coolest feature

-To use this feature, click on the pen under the text box instead of typing in your phrase.
+Click on the pen under the text box instead of typing in your phrase.
 In the big box at the bottom, you will write your phrase with your finger.
 Once your phrase is complete, you will follow the same steps as above.

 The voice feature is really handy, especially when you're in a face to face conversation and need a quick translate.
-All you need to do is click the microphone and it will take you to a page that you just need to say the phrase and it will immediately repeat it back to you!
+All you need to do is click the microphone and it will take you to a page that you just need to say the phrase and it will immediately repeat it back to you.

 There's been so many times where I was trying to communicate with a taxi driver or a tour guide and as soon as they realized I didn't speak their language they whipped out their phone and we had the entire conversation over the voice feature of Google translate.
-It's not perfect but it'll definitely get the message across in a pinch!
+It's not perfect but it'll definitely get the message across in a pinch.